 Furthermore, the main point of having an HIE is to centralize the exchange of transactions, but aggregating all these under one platform and organization does not lead to a decentralized approach.
 Why?
 Because of the hesitation and resistance of giving this responsibility to one single entity.
 There are trust issues with providers, transparency and integrity of the application, and the potential vulnerability to attacks.
-Hippocrades in a Nutshell To resolve the above-mentioned concerns, Hippocrades will be utilizing these two technologies - the blockchain and zero-knowledge.
-The combination of this powerful duo and integrating them into Hippocrades' existing health-tech platform in addition to applying Hippr (Hippocrades Protocol in Blockchain, separate white paper here) could ultimately address the dilemma the healthcare industry has long been wanting to solve.
+Hippocrades in a Nutshell To resolve the above-mentioned concerns, Hippocrades will be utilizing these two amazing technologies - the blockchain and zero-knowledge.
+The combination of this powerful duo and integrating them into Hippocrades' existing health-tech platform could ultimately address the dilemma the healthcare industry has long been wanting to solve.

-Hippocrades' tech which has been in constant development and improvements since 2016, includes comprehensive front-end solutions like Electronic Health Records or EHR systems (CURIE, status: done), Healthcare API endpoints (FLEMING, status: done), and its User-centric Decentralized Health Exchange Blockchain protocol (HIPPR, status: POC Phase 1 done), implemented as 'smart contracts' for health data exchanges.
-As a logical extension, Hippocrades will ultimately implement the DAO (Decentralized Autonomous Organization) model so that the dream of having a truly decentralized, secure, and trusted healthcare infrastructure will finally come to fruition.
+Hippocrades' tech which has been in constant development and improvements since 2016, includes comprehensive front-end solutions like Electronic Health Records or EHR systems (CURIE, status: done), Healthcare API endpoints (FLEMING, status: done), and its HIE Blockchain (NIGHTINGALE, status: POC done) which acts as a 'smart contract' for health data exchanges.
+As a logical extension, Hippocrades will implement the DAO (Decentralized Autonomous Organization) model so that the dream of having a truly decentralized, secure, and trusted healthcare infrastructure will finally come to fruition.